Conveyancing - Finding a home - First time buyer

 Extra complications that your conveyancer will help you navigate can include non-compliant discrepancies with location and site plans, specific new build inspections, such as the National House-Building Council (NHBC)'s Building Control Service, incomplete agreements and failure to confirm plans for the maintenance of communal areas.

-The conveyancing process starts as soon as your offer has been accepted.
+The conveyancing process starts as soon as your offer has been accepted and you have paid your non-refundable reservation fee.
 It’s important to choose a new build conveyancer who is experienced in working on new build purchases.

 You’ll also want to get your mortgage in place as soon as possible, as there is often a tight deadline to exchange contracts.
 Although deadlines can sometimes be extended, you may find that there’s a financial incentive for meeting agreed timescales.
 You’ll also ensure that you won’t lose either your reservation fee, and the house, by meeting these initial deadlines.